Code-Institute-Submissions/recycle-it/README.md

 - Safari Issues: The border around the navigation menu font does not appear as well.
 Also, when testing the drag and drop game, when dropping the items the sound clips never played.
 Could not figure out how to fix this.
 -Edge issues: Sound clips do not play when dropping dragged items into bin.
 Could not figure out how to fix this.

+## Future Development

+Whilst developing this project I have thought of additional ideas that would benefit this website.

+* A sound effect for when an item is dragged to the wrong bin i.e. A siren/buzzer, to announce it's incorrect.
+* I think the game needs more educational factors.
+I had an idea where when the user drags an item to the correct bin, i.e. plastic bottle to plastic bin, a pop up would appear with a fact about plastic, how it's made, how much we use, etc.
+* Videos related to recycling, or how maerials are made, such as paper, embedded on the different level pages.

 ### IMPORTANT